Vitamin A Interactions

 Vitamin A + iron

-synergyVitamin A and beta-carotene improve absorption of non-heme iron from plant foods by forming soluble complexes with iron that protect it from binding to phytates and polyphenols in the gut.
-In a controlled human study, vitamin A roughly doubled iron absorption from rice and increased absorption from wheat and corn.
+synergyVitamin A and beta-carotene appear to improve absorption of non-heme iron from plant foods by forming soluble complexes with iron that keep it from binding to phytates and polyphenols in the gut.
+In controlled human absorption studies, adding vitamin A to a grain-based meal increased the amount of iron absorbed.

 Related ingredients